songyandong/documentation/api/README.md

 ### **NetPeers**

 **Description**
-Obtain the node connection status of the current POSS node in the PPIO network.
+Obtain the node connection status of the current PPIO node in the PPIO network.

 **Parameters**
 None.